electric-sql/electric/docs/api/service.md

 ### Permissions for logical replication mode

-In [logical replication mode](#logical-replication-mode), the database user must have [`LOGIN` and `SUPERUSER`](https://www.postgresql.org/docs/16/role-attributes.html#ROLE-ATTRIBUTES).
-You can create a user with these permissions using, e.g.:
+In [logical replication mode](#logical-replication-mode), the database user must have [`LOGIN` and `SUPERUSER` role attributes](https://www.postgresql.org/docs/16/role-attributes.html#ROLE-ATTRIBUTES).
+You can create a user with these attributes using, e.g.:

 ```sql
 CREATE ROLE electric